-My ongoing goal is to continue my program slightly altered and it will consist of daily juicing, meditation and stretching, 6 days of healthy nutrition, and 5 days of workout which includes running, calisthenics exercises and yoga.
+My ongoing goal is to continue my program slightly altered and it will consist of daily juicing, meditation and stretching, 6 days of healthy nutrition, and 5 days of workout which includes running, weight training, TRX training, calisthenics, and yoga.
 2 days per week I will rest my body and 1 day per week I’ll let myself eat whatever I crave.
 This should allow me to maintain a healthy lifestyle while getting enough rest and not feeling like I have to completely abstain from sweets and other cravings forever!

 I hope this might inspire you to find your own way to wellness and I wish you luck on your own quest!
 Although it truly may be challenging, I promise it will make you feel stronger, more energized and balanced!
 What do you think?
 There’s a ton of workout videos and programs available online for free.
-I recommend checking out the following site: darebee.com
+If you don’t have a gym available, I recommend checking out the following site: darebee.com